heysushil/Learn-with-HeySushil-about-Platform-setups/vs code tips/vs code command.md

 Select only `use regular expression` then on find box type `^\n` then in replace do nothing and `replace all`

-## Remove dublicate line in vs code
+## Remove dublicate line when dublicate linse are side by side other wise its not work in vs code

 Select only `use regular expression` find -> `^(.*)(\n\1)+$` replace -> `$1`

+## Remove dublicate line form code using extention

+Download `Transformer` extention by `dakara`
+Open `command platter` type -> `Trime Trailing Widespace`

 ## Remove space form code in vs code